Skip to main content

 tool

-Execute a Python snippet inside the sandbox.
-State persists across calls — variables, imports, and open file handles are all retained between invocations (REPL semantics).
+Execute Python in a Podflare sandbox.
+State persists across calls (REPL).
 Returns {stdout, stderr, exit_code}.

 run_bash